eth-cscs/abcpy/doc/source/README.rst

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 36-38
+    :lines: 45-47
     :dedent: 4

 To make things easier for our algorithm, we need to pack all kernels together into one overall 'kernel object'.
-For this, we provide the *JointPerturbationKernel* class.
+For this, we provide the :py:class:`abcpy.perturbationkernel.JointPerturbationKernel` class.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 40-41
+    :lines: 50-51
     :dedent: 4

 Now, we just have to define our sampling parameters

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 43-45
+    :lines: 54-56
     :dedent: 4

 , define our PMCABC object

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 47-48
+    :lines: 59-60
     :dedent: 4

 and sample:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 49
+    :lines: 63
     :dedent: 4

 Before you head off to implement your own models, note that there are more probabilistic models describing both continuous and discrete distributions than described in this tutorial.
 A comprehensive list can be found in INSERT A LINK HERE